Skip to main content Skip to accessibility controls

 Women in Corporate Leadership

-In 2020, women held 25% of corporate board of director seats in these top companies, which has trended up from 15% since 2014.
-At the current rate, it would take 54 years to reach gender parity.
-Women of color and Native American women held only 4% of these director seats in 2020.
+In 2024, women held 30% of corporate board of director seats in these top companies, which has trended up from 15% since 2014.
+At the current rate, it would take 53 years to reach gender parity.
+Black, Indigenous, and women of color held only 8.5% of these director seats in 2024, up from 4% in 2020.

-Percentage of women in corporate leadership roles in the top Minnesota corporations:
+Percentage of women in leadership roles in the top Minnesota corporations:

 The Gender Gap within Political Leadership

-The number of women in the Minnesota Legislature reached a historic high of 72 women in the 2020 election.
-In 2021, the Minnesota Legislature swore in its most racially diverse group of lawmakers yet.
-Legislators of color and Indigenous legislators increased to 25 (13 women) in the 2021-2022 session, up from 21 (11 women) in 2019-2020.
-However, women of color remain underrepresented relative to their proportion of the state’s population.
+The proportion of women in the Minnesota Legislature was 37% in 2025, down from the historic high of 39% in 2023.
+In 2025, the Minnesota Legislature swore in its most racially diverse group of lawmakers yet.
+Legislators of color and Indigenous legislators increased to 34 (19 women, 1 nonbinary) in the 2025-2026 session, up from 25 (13 women) in 2021.
+Among women of different races and ethnicities, only Latinas are not represented in the Minnesota Legislature proportionally to their population in the state.

 Women in Nonprofit Leadership